Our strategic goals are:

 Special extension opportunities will be provided for gifted and talented students in a range of areas this year.

-A huge strength of our school is the extensive outdoor education programme the children are offered, ranging from local visits to day tramps and 5 day challenging camps.
+A huge strength of our school is the extensive outdoor education programme the children are offered, ranging from local visits to tramps and camping opportunities for all age levels.

 Ngā mihi nui,